zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

    pip install huggingface-hub
    hf download RLinf/RLinf-Pi0-SFT-Long

+Alternatively, you can also use ModelScope to download the model from https://www.modelscope.cn/models/RLinf/RLinf-Pi0-SFT-Long.

 **π**\ :sub:`0.5`\  **Model Download**

 π\ :sub:`0.5`\  provides a unified model that is suitable for all task types, including object, goal, spatial, and Long types.